mrknmc/ug4/ppls1/report.md

  #.
 Barrier here?
  #.
 Read $deg(v)$, $rndvalue(v)$, and first legal colour of its neighbours.
  #.
 Compare its own parameters with those received from its neighbours and check which vertex has the highest priority.
  #.
-If vertex $v$'s proposed colour does not clash with proposals from its neighbours or if v has the highest priority amongst its neighbours, keep the proposed colour and stop.
+If vertex $v$'s proposed colour does not clash with proposals from its neighbours or if v has the highest priority amongst its neighbours, keep the proposed colour, inform neighbours of the choice by adding it to their `usedcolor`, and stop.
+ #.
 Otherwise, reach a barrier and wait for other activities in the current thread to reach the barrier as well.
+When they do, stop.